 Every now and then, mice are bound to enter a car, regardless of how much care is taken to prevent it from happening.
 If mice do start infesting your vehicle, it's time to consider a mouse trap from Victor®, which come in several different designs.
 The simplest traps include the Metal Pedal Mouse Trap — which you can bait with peanut butter and place inside your vehicle — and the Easy Set® Mouse Trap that comes pre-baited.

-Other types of Victor® mouse traps that can be used in cars include the Quick-Set™ Mouse Trap, the Power-Kill™ Mouse Trap and the Metal Pedal Mouse Trap.
+Other types of Victor® mouse traps that can be used in cars include the Quick-Set™ Mouse Trap and the Power-Kill™ Mouse Trap.
 All traps can be placed behind or in front of your car's seats, as well as in the trunk.
 Note, it is not recommended that activated traps be placed in a car when there are individuals inside.
 Also, always use the traps as directed and make sure children and pets have no access to the areas where the traps are set.

 Alternately, you could protect your car with one of the Victor® Scent Repellent products, which will prevent most mice from entering and cause the mice that do enter to quickly flee your vehicle.